Hierarchical clustering that takes advantage of both density-peak and density-connectivity: Related work

 HDBSCAN \cite{Campello:2015:HDE} is a hierarchical clustering based on DBSCAN.
-The idea is to produce many DBSCAN clustering outcomes through increasing density thresholds.\footnote{It first builds a Minimum Spanning Tree (MST) for all points, where the weight of each edge is the mutual reachability distance and the weight for each vertex is the core distance.
-Then it removes edges from the MST progressively in decreasing order of weights, which is equivalent to getting many DBSCAN clustering outcomes with increasing density thresholds.} As the density threshold increases, a cluster may shrink or be divided into smaller clusters or disappear.
+The idea is to produce many DBSCAN clustering outcomes through increasing density thresholds\footnote{It first builds a Minimum Spanning Tree (MST) for all points, where the weight of each edge is the mutual reachability distance and the weight for each vertex is the core distance.
+Then it removes edges from the MST progressively in decreasing order of weights, which is equivalent to getting many DBSCAN clustering outcomes with increasing density thresholds.}.
+As the density threshold increases, a cluster may shrink or be divided into smaller clusters or disappear.
 A dendrogram is built based on these clustering outcomes via a top-down method to yield the hierarchical cluster structure, e.g., the root is one cluster with all points and then split into different sub-clusters in following levels.
 To produce a flat partitioning, it extracts a set of `significant' clusters at different levels of the dendrogram via an optimisation process.

 HDBSCAN can detect clusters with varied densities because it employs different density thresholds.
 However, it has a bias towards low-density clusters.
 To separate overlapping high-density clusters, HDBSCAN needs to use a high-density threshold so that points in boundary region are treated as noise.
 As a result, high-density clusters can lose many cluster members when a high density level is used.

+Mean shift clustering \cite{comaniciu2002mean} is a mode-seeking algorithm based on gradient ascent, i.e., shifting points towards the local modes.
+For each point, it defines a window around it and calculate the mean of the points in the window.
+Then it shifts the centre of the window to the mean and repeats this process till the algorithm stop updating.
+All points shift to the same local maxima are grouped into the same cluster.
+The main disadvantage of mean shift is that it cannot control over the number of clusters.
+Furthermore, it cannot differentiate between meaningful and non-meaningful modes \cite{carreira2015review}.